 Recently, I’ve had conversations about team structure, specifically whether development teams should be organized around features or product capabilities.
 During those conversations, it became clear that Large Scale Scrum (LeSS) agile coaches are adamant that teams should be organized around features.
 This article from LeSS hits all of their talking points.

 Now, I’m no agile coach, and it could be that I’m just not trained enough.
-Still, I have a few decades of experience working as a developer on product and feature teams on everything from customer-facing applications to developer platforms, so I feel qualified to give feedback to LeSS on their article and explain why they are wrong.
+Still, I have a few decades of experience working as a developer on product teams and feature teams and on everything from customer-facing applications to developer platforms, so I feel qualified to give feedback to LeSS on their article and explain why they are wrong.

 The article defines a feature team this way: